Rahm wins Genesis Invitational to return to World No. 1

 Homa, a local favorite from nearby Burbank who won the title in 2021, couldn't find an answer, although he added interest at 18 with a third shot from the left rough that skipped across the cup.

-He closed with a three-under par 68 for a 15-under par total of 269 -- one stroke in front of American Patrick Cantlay, who was alone in third after a 67 for 270.
+He closed with a three-under par 68 for a 15-under par total of 269 -- one stroke in front of American Patrick Cantlay, who was alone in third after a 67 that featured five birdies in his first 11 holes.

+"I really just wanted to push him," Homa said.
+"He is a spectacular golfer.
+I wanted to make him beat me, and I think I did that."

 Rahm, who last held the number one ranking in March of 2022, supplanted Scottie Scheffler just a week after the American toppled Rory McIlroy with a victory at the Phoenix Open.